pedroananias/abyo/README.md

 ### Exporting GeoTIFFs to Google Drive

 When using the 'save_collection_tiff' function, a folder called 'abyo.data.tiff' will be created in the Google Drive of the user who authenticated.
 Daily images used in the composition of the annual time series are saved.
-These images will be separated by the following bands: Red, Green, Blue and Label (-1 = cloud, 0 = regular and 1 = anomaly).
+These images will be separated by the following bands: Red, Green, Blue, Cloud/Only Water Body and Occurrence/Only Water Body (0 = regular and 1 = anomaly/algal bloom).
 However, after running the Abyo script, images are likely to take a while to be inserted into Drive due to processing time.
 It is necessary to wait approximately 1 day until they are all available, depending on the size of the study area.